JorgeAndOmics/HRAS-Activation-Classifier/README.md

 ## Installation

-To use this pipeline, you will need to have Python 3.8.
+To use this pipeline, you will need to have Python 3.8., and the latest version of NextFlow installed (https://github.com/nextflow-io/nextflow) .

 Once you have Python installed, please download the repository with: